CHIRAGGARORA/Tasks_ToDoList_App/README.md

 Worry Not!!
 A simple and clean User friendly To Do App is here (Available in both Light Mode | Dark Mode

-Just add your tasks fro the day
+Just add your tasks for the day

-Checkmark it as you finish
+Checkmark them as you finish

+And move onto the Next-Big Thing!!

 Edit the tasks in Priority order as you Want!!